 About The Midwest U.S.-Japan Association

 What started in 1967 as simply a meeting of farsighted businessmen from both sides of the Pacific Ocean has grown into the Annual Joint Meetings of the Midwest U.S.-Japan and Japan-Midwest U.S. Associations.
-The 43rd Joint Meeting, hosted in Tokyo in September of 2011, attracted governors and lieutenant governors of six Midwestern states and the Presidents/CEOs from such companies as Caterpillar Japan Ltd., ADM Far East, Dow Chemical, Toyota Motor Corporation, Teijin Ltd. and Toshiba Corporation.
+The 49th Joint Meeting, hosted in Tokyo in September of 2017, attracted governors of five Midwestern states and the Presidents/CEOs from such companies as Dow Chemical Japan, Medtronic Japan, Manpower Group Japan, Toyota Motor Corporation, Teijin Ltd. and Sumitomo Corporation.

 The Midwest U.S.-Japan Association is comprised of ten member States including Illinois, Indiana, Iowa, Kansas, Michigan, Minnesota, Missouri, Nebraska, Ohio and Wisconsin.
 Membership in the Association is supported by State governments, usually represented by their Departments of Commerce or Economic Development.
 The governments of these States cooperate within the Association to increase understanding throughout the Midwest business community of Japan’s markets and resources, to showcase the Midwest as America’s most dynamic business environment, and to develop knowledge in Japan of direct foreign investment opportunities in Midwest communities and the export potential of Midwest companies.

 Membership in the Japan-Midwest U.S. Association is comprised of corporations that have direct economic ties to Japan or are interested in developing them.
-The Association has some 100 corporate members including Toyota Motors, Mitsui & Co., Saison Group, Sumitomo Chemical, Kajima Corporation, and Sony.
+The Association has some 100 corporate members.
 Together the Associations, through their annual Joint Meetings, reinforce the economic, political, and cultural ties that link the national economy of Japan with the regional economy of the Midwest.
-Recognition was given to the Midwest U.S.-Japan Association in the Global Partnership agreement signed by President Bush and Prime Minister Miyazawa in January, 1992.
+Recognition was given to the Midwest U.S.-Japan Association in the Global Partnership agreement signed by President Bush and Prime Minister Miyazawa in January,1992.